vcicero/vcicero.github.io/_pages/teaching.md

 title: "Teaching"
 ---

-I have taught undergraduate courses on the economics of international finance and microeconomics.
-I am currently teaching a graduate course in heterodox approaches to economics.
+I have taught undergraduate courses on the economics of international finance and microeconomics and a graduate course (PhD level) in heterodox approaches to economics.
+I am currently teaching intermediate microeconomics and history of economic institutions and thought for undergraduate students.
 I also served as a teaching assistant for graduate-level and introductory economics courses at CSU.
 In addition, I was a teaching assistant for several undergraduate and graduate courses at the University of São Paulo.

 # Colorado State University